EJSAHN/cacao-stomata-response/README.md

 The developmental leaf dataset is optional.
 When provided, it is summarized descriptively as a separate developmental reference and is not merged into the stimulus-response analysis.

+## Terminology note

+A few internal column and label names differ from the wording used in the associated manuscript.
+They refer to the same quantities:

+- `strain` (code) corresponds to **isolate** in the manuscript (e.g., GH8, GH21, ZTH0145, R. solani), plus the control label.
+- `light_dark` encodes the photoperiod regime as `L` (light) and `D` (dark).
+- The control group is identified by an exact strain label, configurable with `--control-label` (default: `Control`).
+- The light/time axes built in step 6 are **control-derived light/time reference axes**: they summarize baseline photoperiod- and time-related variation within control conditions and are not independently induced abiotic stress treatments.

 ## Core analysis steps

 1. Load and validate the stimulus-response workbook.
 2. Standardize the shared morphometric features using control cells from the stimulus dataset.
-3. Build matched control references within each genotype × light regime × hour × trial stratum.
+3. Build matched control references within each genotype x light regime x hour x trial stratum.
 4. Quantify feature-level response shifts for each infected condition.
 5. Quantify multivariate divergence for size, shape, and combined feature sets.
-6. Build within-dataset abiotic reference axes from control cells only.
+6. Build control-derived light/time reference axes from control cells only.
-7. Compare infection response vectors against light and time axes.
+7. Compare infection response vectors against the light and time reference axes.
 8. Summarize condition-level responses across trials.
 9. Run leave-one-trial-out robustness checks.
 10. Export all results to Excel.